jrs40492/britecore_app/README.md

 ### What is your favorite modern Javascript feature?
 Why?

-- My favorite Javascript feature is the .forEach loop.
+- My favorite Javascript feature is the forEach loop.
 It allows me to easily loop through collections by name versus the older way of by index.
 This makes reading through code a lot easier in my opinion.

 ### What is your favorite third-party Vue.js library?
 Why?

 - I don't have a favorite Vue.js library at this point because this was my first time using Vue.
-I think Vuetify would have made this task a lot simpler if I decided to use it.
+I think Vuetify would have made this task a lot simpler if I had decided to use it.

 ## Project setup

 ```
-1. Rename .env.example to .env.dev
+1. Rename/copy .env.example to .env.dev
 2. Plug in firestore config values
 3. npm install
+4. npm run serve
 ```

 ### Compiles and hot-reloads for development